Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Posterior inference for MRMM

-In our experiments however, we observed poor mixing, especially with hardcore thinning.
-The latter setting forbids elements of $\G^*$ from lying within each others' shadow, and also requires $\Gt^*$ to lie in the shadow of $\G^*$, making it hard to switch an event from the \matern set to thinned set, or vice versa.
-To address this, we begin this step by augmenting our MCMC state-space with an independent rate-$\au\rate\cdot$ Poisson process $\Ft\subset\Space$:
+In our experiments however, we sometimes observed poor mixing, especially with hardcore thinning.
+The deterministic thinning of this process forbids elements of $\G^*$ from lying within each others' shadow, and also requires $\Gt^*$ to lie in the shadow of $\G^*$, making it hard to switch an event from the \matern set to thinned set, or vice versa.
+In settings where $\Gt$ has few events, this chain will mix poorly, and when there is no repulsion (so that $|\Gt|=0$), this Markov chain is no longer ergodic.
+To address this, at the start of this step, we augment our MCMC state-space with an independent rate-$\au\rate\cdot$ Poisson process $\Ft\subset\Space$:

 We call $\au>0$ the augmentation factor, which forms a parameter of our MCMC algorithm.
-Since $\Ft$ is simulated independently of all other variables, the joint distribution of $(\G,\Gt,\Ft)$ conditioned on all other variables has the conditional distribution of $(\G,\Gt)$ as its marginal.
-Having simulated $\Ft$, we cycle through the elements of $\G \cup \Gt \cup \Ft$, sequentially relabeling each event as ``survived", ``thinned" or ``augmented" to produce a new triplet $\G^* \cup \Gt^* \cup \Ft^*$.
-This relabeling is carried to preserve the joint conditional of $\G^*, \Gt^*, \Ft^*$, so that after discarding $\Ft^*$, we have updated $(\G,\Gt)$ while maintaining their conditional distribution.
+Having simulated $\Ft$, we cycle through the elements of $\G \cup \Gt \cup \Ft$, sequentially relabeling each event as `survived', `thinned' or `augmented' to produce a new triplet $\G^* \cup \Gt^* \cup \Ft^*$.
+This relabeling is carried out to preserve the joint conditional of $\G^*, \Gt^*, \Ft^*$, and after discarding $\Ft^*$, we have updated $(\G,\Gt)$ while maintaining their conditional distribution.